zhuangchong/fluss/website/docs/quickstart/flink.md

 |  10715776 |        2 |      924.43 | 2024-11-04 |         medium | Clerk3 | Rita Booke | (925) 775-0717 |       172.39 |       FURNITURE |      UNITED |
 +-----------+----------+-------------+------------+----------------+--------+------------+----------------+--------------+-----------------+-------------+
 ```

-You may be interested in the particular customer, you can lookup it by `cust_key` with the following SQL:
+If you are interested in a specific customer, you can retrieve their details by performing a lookup on the `cust_key`.

 ```sql title="Flink SQL Client"
 -- lookup by primary key
 SELECT * FROM fluss_customer WHERE `cust_key` = 1;
 ```
-The result looks like:
+**Sample Output**
 ```shell
 +----------+---------------+--------------+------------+---------+------------+
 | cust_key |          name |        phone | nation_key | acctbal | mktsegment |